All Episodes

 The policewoman who came up with the idea said normal bras can be dangerous when worn in combination with a bulletproof vest.

-Impact of a bullet can push the metal and plastic bits of the bra into an officer's body that can cause serious injury, said Carmen Kabat, an advisor on equal opportunities for the Hamburg Germany Federal Police Force.
+That can cause serious injuries, said Carmen Kabat, an advisor on equal opportunities for the Hamburg, Germany Federal Police Force.

 I always thought that normal bras posed a safety risk, and I wanted to change that, she said.